cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontoservice/README.md

 In the creation stage, the service agreement will need to be created before it is approved, as represented by the `ContractCreation` and `ContractApproval` events.

-During the service execution stage, services can result in three kinds of outcomes:
+During the service execution stage, the sequence of events should occur in the following manner during a successful delivery.
+It should be noted that the event may be completed with either a `CalculationEvent`, `IncidentReportEvent`, or `TerminatedServiceEvent`.
+The `Terminated Service Event` represents the termination of an upcoming service either by the service provider or the client, which may occur at any time after the first event.

+1. `Order Received Event`: When a new service order is received and acknowledged by the system after the approval
-1. `Service Delivery Event`: Delivery of the requested service
+2. `Service Dispatch Event`: Assignment of service personnel, resources, and/or location(s) to perform the requested service
-2. `Terminated Service Event`: A requested service that has been terminated either by the service provider or the client
-3. `Missed Service Event`: A requested service that fails to be delivered to the client
+3. `Service Delivery Event`: Delivery of the requested service
+4. `Calculation Event`: Records a summary of the service trip, tailored to the specific domain; multiple calculation events can be instantiated if multiple calculations/quantities are reported
+   - `Incident Report Event`: An alternate possible event in which an incident occurred during the service delivery, resulting in the failure to complete

 During the expiration stage, the service agreement can end in four situations: